 When evaluating a third-party sales company, be sure that they’re focused on creating an experience that will effectively maximize LTV and minimize CAC.

 Lastly, there’s a third, softer objective that’s equally important: creating the right brand experience for the customer.
-The right partner can help you maintain or improve the experience you’re providing to B2B customers and prospects, ensuring that they’re comfortable with and attracted to the company’s brand.
+The right partner can help you maintain or improve the experience you’re providing to B2B customers and prospects.
+This ensures that they’re comfortable with and attracted to the company’s brand.

 How to evaluate the financial return of outsourcing sales function